xSerpentineX/BubbleBoiBot/README.md

 2. When installing Python 3.7.4, check the, "Install to PATH", checkbox then click, "Custom installation".
 Check every box and leave the default save location as default (Do not click browse!)

-3. On this GitHub page, click the green, "Clone or download."
-Button and then click, "Download as ZIP."
-Then, extract the ZIP file somewhere on your computer.
-You will need to come to this file to run the bot, so save it somewhere rememerable.
+3. Download the bot at the releases tab: https://github.com/TheLoveableBananaNoodle/BubbleBoiBot/releases.
+If you don't do this, GitHub will convert the ANSI to UTF-8 and it will cause the .bat GUI to look as though it has been corrupted.

 4. Do `windows + s` and type in the search, "Windows power shell".
 Right click it and then click, "Run as administrator."